Diocese of Aachen

-The Diocese of Aachen is one of 27 dioceses in Germany and one of the six dioceses in the ecclesiastical province of Cologne.
+The Diocese of Aachen (Dioecesis Aquisgranensis) is a Latin diocese of the Catholic Church located in Germany and one of the six dioceses in the ecclesiastical province of Cologne.
 The incumbent bishop is Helmut Dieser, who was appointed by Pope Francis on 23 September 2016.
 The bishop's seat is Aachen.

 Geography

 The diocese is located in the very west of Germany, extending from Krefeld in the north to the mountainous Eifel area in the south.
 Bordering dioceses are Cologne, Münster, Essen and Trier in Germany, Liège in Belgium and Roermond in the Netherlands.